Leasing

 The manufacturing tenancies will be provided as a shell with the specified services, features, and utilities provided to specific points in the tenancy.

-Tenants will be responsible for the full fitout, supply of internal infrastructure such as platforms, and reticulation of services within the tenancy.
+Tenant fitout, supply of internal infrastructure such as platforms, and reticulation of services within the tenancy may form part of an incentive package where matched funding is available for qualifying applicants.

 Manufacturing Tenancies